transducens/Gamblr-CAT/README.md

 If you use this software in a scientific work, please reference the following paper:

 Miquel Esplà-Gomis, Felipe Sánchez-Martínez, and Mikel L. Forcada.
-(2015).
-Using Machine Translation to Provide Target-Language Edit Hints in Computer Aided Translation Based on Translation Memories.
-In Journal of Artificial Intelligence Research, volume 53, p.
+(2015). **Using Machine Translation to Provide Target-Language Edit Hints in Computer Aided Translation Based on Translation Memories**.
+In *Journal of Artificial Intelligence Research*, volume 53, p.
 169–222.